1. What is the U.S. Center for SafeSport, what is their jurisdiction and how is the Center empowered?

 2. What are the reporting requirements?

 All USEF members and participants must report to the U.S. Center for SafeSport conduct of which they become aware that could constitute (a) sexual misconduct, (b) misconduct that is reasonably related to the underlying allegation of sexual misconduct, and (c) retaliation related to an allegation of sexual misconduct.
-This report must be made within 24 hours of learning about the alleged misconduct.
+This report must be made within immediately upon learning of an alleged misconduct.

 Importantly, the obligation to report requires reporting any conduct that comes to a member’s or participant’s attention, which if true, would violate the U.S. Center for SafeSport Code or USEF Safe Sport Policy.